Twitter Analytics Available to Everyone

-To access the analytics dashboard, log in to analytics.twitter.com with your username and password.
-Analytics are provided to users who have had a Twitter account for at least 14 days, the Twitter said.
+In order to access the analytics dashboard, log in to analytics.twitter.com with your username and password.
+Analytics are provided to users who have had a Twitter account for at least 14 days, Twitter said.

-The main view of the dashboard displays a chart of the last 28 days, the number of impressions your tweets have received, and contextual information such as whether your impressions were higher or lower than the previous 28-day period.
+The main view of the dashboard displays a chart of the last 28 days, the number of impressions your tweets have received.
+Additionally the contextual information such as whether your impressions were higher or lower than the previous 28-day period.
 Impressions refer to the number of times a user sees your tweet in their timeline or in search results.
-Hover over any of the bars in the chart for a day-by-day breakdown of impressions.
+In addition, hover over any of the bars in the chart for a day-by-day breakdown of impressions.